fenago/apache-solr/lab_guides/Lab_8.md

-In the preceding snippet, we have specified to keep the .indexterm} maximum time for doing a hard commit as 15 seconds.
+In the preceding snippet, we have specified to keep the maximum time for doing a hard commit as 15 seconds.

 This can be changed at runtime: